Banque Cantonale Vaudoise Sells 3,300 Shares of CME Group Inc (NASDAQ:CME)

 CME has been the subject of several research reports.
-Loop Capital initiated coverage on shares of CME Group in a research note on Friday, September 11th.
-They set a “sell” rating and a $138.00 price objective for the company.
+Deutsche Bank Aktiengesellschaft dropped their price objective on shares of CME Group from $181.00 to $167.00 and set a “buy” rating for the company in a research note on Thursday.
+Rosenblatt Securities upped their price objective on shares of CME Group from $138.00 to $141.00 and gave the company a “sell” rating in a research note on Monday, October 5th.
 Zacks Investment Research raised shares of CME Group from a “sell” rating to a “hold” rating and set a $175.00 price objective for the company in a research note on Tuesday, September 29th.
-Credit Suisse Group upped their price objective on shares of CME Group from $170.00 to $177.00 and gave the company a “neutral” rating in a research note on Thursday, September 10th.
-Rosenblatt Securities upped their price objective on shares of CME Group from $138.00 to $141.00 and gave the company a “sell” rating in a research note on Monday, October 5th.
-Finally, Bank of America dropped their price objective on shares of CME Group from $194.00 to $180.00 and set a “neutral” rating for the company in a research note on Friday, July 10th.
+Bank of America dropped their price objective on shares of CME Group from $194.00 to $180.00 and set a “neutral” rating for the company in a research note on Friday, July 10th.
+Finally, Credit Suisse Group upped their price objective on shares of CME Group from $170.00 to $177.00 and gave the company a “neutral” rating in a research note on Thursday, September 10th.
 Five analysts have rated the stock with a sell rating, seven have issued a hold rating and seven have given a buy rating to the company’s stock.
 The company presently has an average rating of “Hold” and a consensus price target of $182.29.

-CME Group (NASDAQ:CME) last released its earnings results on Wednesday, October 28th.
-The financial services provider reported $1.38 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $1.41 by ($0.03).
-The business had revenue of $1.08 billion for the quarter, compared to analyst estimates of $1.09 billion.
+CME Group (NASDAQ:CME) last posted its quarterly earnings data on Wednesday, October 28th.
+The financial services provider reported $1.38 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.41 by ($0.03).
+The company had revenue of $1.08 billion for the quarter, compared to analysts’ expectations of $1.09 billion.
 CME Group had a return on equity of 9.22% and a net margin of 43.68%.
-During the same quarter last year, the company earned $1.90 earnings per share.
+During the same period in the previous year, the business posted $1.90 EPS.
 Research analysts forecast that CME Group Inc will post 6.8 earnings per share for the current fiscal year.

-In related news, Director Dennis Suskind sold 2,000 shares of the stock in a transaction on Tuesday, August 25th.
-The shares were sold at an average price of $174.61, for a total value of $349,220.00.
-Following the transaction, the director now directly owns 3,565 shares of the company’s stock, valued at approximately $622,484.65.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Martin J. Gepsman sold 5,000 shares of the stock in a transaction on Wednesday, September 2nd.
-The shares were sold at an average price of $173.52, for a total transaction of $867,600.00.
-Over the last quarter, insiders have sold 15,900 shares of company stock worth $2,695,838.
-1.20% of the stock is owned by company insiders.

 CME Group Inc, through its subsidiaries, operates contract markets for the trading of futures and options on futures contracts worldwide.
 It offers a range of products across various asset classes, including futures and options based on interest rates, equity indexes, foreign exchange, energy, agricultural commodities, and metals, as well as fixed income products.